nilesh0710/Shopping-Cart/README.md

 react-flux-cart
 ===============

-Code for the tutorial by @kenwheeler: Create a Shopping Cart Using React.js and Flux
+Code for creating a Shopping Cart Using React.js and Flux